-- 1. Selection Criteria: The selection criteria for this competition are from 34 CFR 75.210, have a maximum score of 100 points, and are as follows: - (a) Need for Project and Significance (10 Points):
+1. Selection Criteria: The selection criteria for this competition are from 34 CFR 75.210, have a maximum score of 100 points, and are as follows:

+(a) Need for Project and Significance (10 Points):

 The Secretary considers the need for and significance of the proposed project.
-In determining the need for and significance of the proposed project, the

-Secretary considers the following factors:
+In determining the need for and significance of the proposed project, the Secretary considers the following factors:

-- (1) The magnitude of the need for the services to be provided or the activities to be carried out by the proposed project. - (2) The extent to which specific gaps or weaknesses in services, infrastructure, or opportunities have been identified and will be addressed by the proposed project, including the nature and magnitude of those gaps or weaknesses. - (3) The potential contribution of the proposed project to increased knowledge or understanding of rehabilitation problems, issues, or effective strategies. - (4) The extent to which the proposed project is likely to build local capacity to provide, improve, or expand services that address the needs of the target population. - (b) Quality of the Project Design (20 Points):
+(1) The extent to which the proposed project demonstrates the magnitude of the need for the services to be provided or the activities to be carried out by the proposed project.

+(2) The extent to which the specific nature and magnitude of gaps or challenges are identified and the extent to which these gaps or challenges will be addressed by the services, supports, infrastructure, or opportunities described in the proposed project.

+(3) The potential contribution of the proposed project to improve the provision of rehabilitative services, increase the number or quality of rehabilitation counselors, or develop and implement effective strategies for providing vocational rehabilitation services to individuals with disabilities.

+(4) The extent to which the proposed project is likely to build local, State, regional, or national capacity to provide, improve, sustain, or expand training or services that address the needs of underserved populations.

+(b) Quality of the Project Design (20 Points):